MKdul/font-manipulator/README.md

 # font_manipulator
-Change the font size with your wrists.
+change the font size with your wrists.